[Product Operating Excellence] How Effective Is Your Product Operating Model?

 PayPal went from launching fewer than two products annually in international markets to over 100 product launches each year, with significant growth in regions like APAC.

 In today’s rapidly evolving digital environment, product agility and scalability are essential for business success.
-At Dragonboat’s Accelerate 2023 virtual conference, Lou Ponticas, former Head of Product Ops and lead for the Product Center of Excellence at PayPal, discussed how PayPal underwent a product operating model transformation–evolving from a decentralized product operating model due to organic growth to an integrated product operating model for enhanced agility at scale.
+At Dragonboat’s Accelerate 2023 virtual conference, Lou Ponticas, former Head of Product Ops and Lead for the Product Center of Excellence at PayPal, discussed how PayPal underwent a product operating model transformation–evolving from a decentralized product operating model due to organic growth to an integrated product operating model for enhanced agility at scale.
 This transformation began around 2011.
 Reflecting back it’s easy to see the near-term and long-term impact it had.
 This product operating model transformation revolved around three main areas: people, ways of working, and tools.
-Watch the full session.

 Before its transformation, PayPal’s product organization was highly fragmented from year of rapid growth.
 Nine independent organizations worked in silos, leading to incongruent customer experiences, duplication of efforts, and low morale as external factors like last-minute business development deals and requests from PayPal parent company at the time Ebay Inc frequently disrupted roadmaps.